 Potentially

-Significant

-Less Than
+Potent ially Significant Less Than

-Significant

-Impact

-Incorporated

-Impact
+Signific cant Unless Mitigation on Significant

-No Impact
+Impa ct Incorporated Impact No Impact

-(LTSI)

-(NI)
+(PS I) (PSUMI) (LTSI) (NI)

-III.
+SECTION 3 III.
 MANDATORY FINDINGS OF SIGNIFICANCE

 The following are Mandatory Findings of Significance in accordance with Section 15065 of the CEQA Guidelines.